nauam/Courses/docs/administration/cluster/logstore/azure.md

 The Azure Storage plugin uses Azure Storage to store execution log files, for backup or for a cluster environment behavior.

-The source code lives at [https://github.com/qwcontrol-plugins/qwcontrol-azure-plugin](https://github.com/qwcontrol-plugins/qwcontrol-azure-plugin).
+The source code lives at [https://github.com/rundeck-plugins/rundeck-azure-plugin](https://github.com/rundeck-plugins/rundeck-azure-plugin).

 ### Enable the plugin

-Enable the ExecutionFileStorage provider named azure-storage in your `qwcontrol-config.properties` file:
+Enable the ExecutionFileStorage provider named azure-storage in your `rundeck-config.properties` file:

-`qwcontrol.execution.logs.fileStoragePlugin=azure-storage`
+`rundeck.execution.logs.fileStoragePlugin=azure-storage`

 ### Configuration